Cape Town: Media

 The SABC has a small presence in the city, with satellite studios located at Sea Point. e.tv has a greater presence, with a large complex located at Longkloof Studios in Gardens.
 M-Net is not well represented with infrastructure within the city.
 Cape Town TV is a local TV station, supported by numerous organisation and focusing mostly on documentaries.

 Numerous productions companies and their support industries are located in the city, mostly supporting the production of overseas commercials, model shoots, TV-series and movies.
 The local media infrastructure remains primarily in Johannesburg.

+Hiking and trails

+Cape Town is home to an array of scenic nature trails and hiking routes, which are frequented by locals.
+Various trails offer options for walking, running, hiking, climbing, cycling, and dog-walking.
+Trails in public parks are maintained directly by the City of Cape Town, while many hiking trails are inside areas that are under SANParks' jurisdiction.

+Popular hiking routes include Lion's Head, Kalk Bay Peak (in Silvermine), Elsie's Peak, Constantia Nek, the Pipe Track, Platteklip Gorge, Maclear's Beacon, Devil's Peak, Kasteelspoort, Tranquillity Cracks, Kloof Corner, Newlands Forest, Skeleton Gorge, Orange Kloof, Noordhoek Panorama Circuit, Noordhoek Peak, Chapman's Peak, Lighthouse Keeper's Trail, Farmer's Cliffs Trail, Tygerberg Nature Reserve, and Blaauwberg Nature Reserve.